google/knative-gcp/docs/how-to/authentication-mechanism-troubleshooting.md

 **_To solve this issue_**, you can:

-- Check the Google Cloud Service Account `cloud-run-events` for the Control Plane has all required permissions.
+- Check the Google Cloud Service Account `events-controller-gsa` for the Control Plane has all required permissions.
 - Check authentication configuration is correct for the Control Plane.

-  - If you are using Workload Identity for the Control Plane, refer [here](../install/authentication-mechanisms-gcp.md/#workload-identity) to check the Google Cloud Service Account `cloud-run-events`, and the Kubernetes Service Account `controller` in namespace `cloud-run-events`.
+  - If you are using Workload Identity for the Control Plane, refer [here](../install/authentication-mechanisms-gcp.md/#workload-identity) to check the Google Cloud Service Account `events-controller-gsa`, and the Kubernetes Service Account `controller` in namespace `cloud-run-events`.
   - If you are using Kubernetes Secret for the Control Plane, refer [here](../install/authentication-mechanisms-gcp.md/#kubernetes-secrets) to